descartez/descartez.github.io/_posts/2017-03-16-todays-word.md

 ### The Breakdown:

 We need to count how many occurrences of each character there is in the string.
 A hash will do.
 As it often does.
-So lets create an article called `big_string`.
+So lets create a variable called `big_string`.

 Then, we call split on it so we can iterate over `big_string`.
 It'll look like `big_string_array = big_string.split("")`